vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > Let not your heart be troubled: ye believe in God, believe also in me.
 In my Father’s house are many mansions: if it were not so, I would have told you. *I go to prepare a place for you*.
 And if I go and prepare a place for you, *I will come again, and receive you unto myself; that where I am, there ye may be also*.
 {% ct 'John 14:1-3' %}

-Jesus said He would go to heaven to prepare a place there for His children, but He promised He would then come back again to take them up to heaven to live there with Him!

-## Was this promise repeated during His ascension?

 > And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; which also said, Ye men of Galilee, why stand ye gazing up into heaven? *this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven*.
 {% ct 'Acts 1:9-11' %}

-The promise was repeated by the two angels who appeared to His disciples during Jesus’ ascension.
-They said He would return in the same bodily, personal manner as they saw Him ascending into heaven.
+Jesus said He was going to heaven to prepare a place for His followers—promising that He would come again to take them to be with Him there.
+This promise was reaffirmed by the two angels who appeared to His disciples at His ascension.
+They said that Jesus would return in the same bodily and personal manner as they had seen Him go into heaven.

 ## What will happen during Jesus’ second coming?